Wine Glasses Are Seven Times Larger Than They Used To Be - Slashdot

 Re: (Score:2)

 where's James Burke when you really need him?
-(Score:2)
+(Score:5, Interesting)

 Re: (Score:2)